OthankQ/100-days-of-code/r1-log.md

 Finished up to iterating with while loop on FCC.

 ### R1D3
-Finished all the way up to profile lookup challenge on FCC.
+Finished all the way up to the last lesson on basic Javascript.